 There is a frontal assault on public schools coming next week, courtesy of Phil Anschutz, ALEC and Wal-Mart.
-ProPublica has the story:
+Common Dreams has the story:

 The world’s largest private-sector employer and the country’s most prominent conservative entertainment company have teamed up to sponsor a fundraiser called “Teachers Rock.”
 Backed by Walmart and Anschutz Film Group, the August 14 event will feature live performances from musicians like Josh Groban and appearances from actresses like Viola Davis; it will be broadcast August 18 as a CBS special with messages from actresses like Meryl Streep.
 And it will promote the upcoming feature film Won’t Back Down, Anschutz’s entry in the “education reform” wars.